 Employers should angle training to the specific scaffolds used at each construction site.
 If changes on the site occur, workers should be updated with new training so they understand any hazards and safety considerations associated with the new situation.

 New York has specific laws associated with scaffold safety.
+Including labor law 200, 240, and 241.
 Many scaffolding accidents are avoidable and, unfortunately, companies often take shortcuts without regard for their workers or others in the vicinity of work sites.

 What If A Scaffolding Accident Happens?